Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEAdvertData.rst

 NA

 .. note :: This class is used for managing BLE advertising data for two primary uses.
 First is to assemble advertising data for broadcasting as advertising packets.
 Second is to process and split up the advertising data received from a scan into separate types.

-   “BLEAdvertData.h” must be included to use the class function.
+"BLEAdvertData.h" must be included to use the class function.

 **BLEAdvertData::clear**
 ------------------------